abinit/abinit/doc/mkdocs-user-guide/abinit.md

     so you have less freedom.
 Still, be sure that your supercell is large enough for your properties of interest to be accurate at the level you want it to be.
   * For a slab calculation: you must increase the vacuum in the cell, but also the thickness of your slab systematically...

-## 8 Final remarks

-The ABINIT package is developed by the ABINIT group.
-The status of this package and the ABINIT group are explained in the file ~abinit/doc/users/context.txt and ~abinit/doc/developers/planning.txt, or some recent version of them.